jgolbez/kube-labs/README.md

 ## Terraform Environment
 - The EKS modules are a lot and so is setting up the IAM for them.
-I've included the IAM Policy as a seperate file under iam-policy-exmaple, it should give all permissions needed to build an EKS cluster, deploy pods and run kubectl commands
+I've included the IAM Policy as a seperate file under iam-policy, it should give all permissions needed to build an EKS cluster, deploy pods and run kubectl commands

-###